standy/ts-date/README.md

 [![NPM Version](https://img.shields.io/npm/v/ts-date.svg)](https://www.npmjs.com/package/ts-date)
 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

+:warning: Not ready yet :warning:

 **ts-date** is a `Date` library which shine in Typescript enviroment

-Main difference from javascript `Date` libraries is:
+Main difference from most javascript `Date` libraries is:
    * avoiding `"Invalid Date"`
    * literally no overhead under native `Date`
-   * it force to do essential checks
+   * forcing to do essential checks

 ## How?
 All this is possible thanks to `ValidDate` type (not a class) – the immutable wrapper under `Date`, actually `ValidDate` becomes a `Date` after compile